 I know you all want to see the dark secrets hidden behind the scenes at Disney World!
 And while I’m still writing up a post about my favorite ridiculous Cast Member stories, I can share these super secret, highly illegal backstage photos with you.
 I only have 2 backstage photos, because if someone spots a Cast Member backstage with a camera backstage, they’ll be fired faster than they can say “Jiminy Cricket!”
 Also, because backstage – unlike the rest of Disney World – isn’t terribly cute.
 The Utilidoors underneath Magic Kingdom are pretty much just hallways with giant sewer pipes running through them and half-dressed Cast Members scurrying frantically about.
 And Epcot, as you’ll see below, is mostly just an empty lot.
 But I totally get the curiosity!
 If you’re dying to see it for yourself, you can always take the official Backstage Magic tour!
 You can also catch a glimpse of Epcot’s backstage while riding Test Track – look out over the parking lot while you’re riding outside and you’ll see the the Epcot Cast Member entrance, which leads to a hidden door next to the Mexico pavilion.

 Feature image original photo credit: “BALLOONS – Magic Kingdom” (CC BY-SA 2.0) by lhbrizzante.
-Disclaimer: this post contains Amazon affiliate links.
-By purchasing through these links, I will receive a small commission at no expense to you that will help cover the costs of running this site.
+Disclaimer: this post contains Amazon affiliate links and a sponsored video.
+By purchasing through these links or watching the linked video, I will receive a small commission at no expense to you that will help cover the costs of running the blog and providing amazing content to you for free!